Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 # M669 B parameter
 B defines robot properties as well, but with a different logic.
-A and B parameters can be mixed.
-For configurations with defined axis orientations it is easier to just define arm lengts, homing angles and some additional information.
-AT must be defined in advance so that firmware knows to to interprete the parameters.
+B allows setting all parameters directly, which can be easier than defining DH parameters with A. For example, for some robot configurations it is sufficient to define arm lengths, homing angles and angle restrictions.
+Parameters A and B can be mixed.

-BA:a1:a2:... define arm lengths

-BH:h1:h2:... define homing angles

-BM:min1:max1:min2:max2... define min max angles
+To use B, it is necessary to know the internal parameters.
+They are documented in the firmware document https://docs.duet3d.com/en/User_manual/Machine_configuration/robot_firmware in chapter parameters (=> tbd, doesn't exist yet)

+The syntax for using B is:

+B"parametername:value"

+E. g.
+B"arm_1:100.0" and B"home_1:0.0" and B"min_1:-150.0"
+The numbers start with 1, so _1 means first axis.

 # M669 P parameter